The previous chapter may be found here.

 Contact between Cerros del Rio and Bandelier Formations in lower Frijoles Canyon.
 35 45.888N 106 15.661W

 The rock to the left is benmoreite of the Cerros del Rio.
-The steep contact with the Bandelier Tuff to the right shows that the latter filled a deep paleocanyon in the Cerros del Rio.
-This particular paleocanyon has been interpreted as the previous course of the Rio Grande, prior to the Bandelier Tuff eruption.
+The steep contact with the Bandelier Tuff to the right shows that the latter filled a deep paleocanyon in the Cerros del Rio, interpreted as the previous course of the Rio Grande, prior to the Bandelier Tuff eruption.